qiwi/opensource-dashboard/packages/infra/README.md

-# @qiwi/nestjs-enterprise-infra
+# @qiwi/dashboard-infra
-QIWI Nestjs enterprise monorepo infra package: common build assets, config, and so on.
+QIWI opensource dashboard monorepo infra package: common build assets, config, and so on.